-Class 2116 Advanced Photography Jr.

-Class 2117 Advanced Photography Int.
+Class 2116 Advanced Photography Jr. Class 2117 Advanced Photography Int.
 Class 2118 Advanced Photography Sr.

 - A. Completed Photography Unit 6 e-Record with emphasis on accomplishments in your story.
 Include photos in the e-Record photo page of you working on your project.

 - B. All photos must be labeled as follows in your photo journal/binder:

-- Photo #
+- 1. Photo #

-- Subject 2.
+- Subject

-- Date Photo Taken
+- 3. Daté Photo Taken

-- Notes
+- 4. Notes

 - C. Include the following information Photography page.

-- Goals
+- 1. Goals

-- Plans 2.
+- 2. Plans

 - 3. Accomplishments

 - Evaluation

 - D. Photos should show your progress and be labeled as successful or not, plus reasons.

 - E. Photo Journal/Binder notebook which illustrates achievements.

-- F. Display photo may be up to $5" \times 7"$ in size but not larger than $8" \times 10"$ matted.
+- F. Display photo may be up to 5" x 7" in size but not larger than 8" x 10" matted.
 This photo will be used for displaying and must be matted.

-- G. Project will be evaluated on quality of content in the written statement and completion of e-Record (50 percent) and quality of content in notebook (50) percent).
+- G. Project will be evaluated on quality of content in the written statement and completion of e-Record (50 percent) and quality of content in notebook (50 percent).

-COLORADO 4-H PHOTO CONTEST--- Open to all 4-H members.
+COLORADO 4-H PHOTO CONTEST

+Open to all 4-H members.
 Photos must be taken in Colorado.
-Requirements will be in the Contest Requirements.
+Requirements will be in the Contest Requirements document.
 4-H Members will submit their entries through FairEntry.